-Pueblo A began as a 2-story 16 room building at approximately AD 1050 (black walls).
+Pueblo A began as a two-story 16-room building at approximately AD 1050 (black walls).
 This is a small multi-story great house that reached it's greatest size at approximately AD 1130 (shown in overlaid photo)

 Learning about the ceramics that came from some of the excavation units at Mitchell Springs during the 2016 field season.

 Examining potential tree-ring specimens from Structure 25.
-In 2016, Dr. Spear a dendrochronologist from Indiana State University (right) brought her students and worked with Steve's regular field school from Eastern Illinois.
+Dr. Spear, a dendrochronologist from Indiana State University brought her students and worked on a joint project with Steve's regular field school from Eastern Illinois.

 2018 Mitchell Springs Field School.
 Campground and Mesa Verde in background

 Construction sequence related to the tri-wall building which is attached to the west side of greathouse Pueblo A. Excavations have focused on identifying the various construction episodes in this part of the site which began at around AD 650 and continued through about AD 1240. .

 Plan View of ritually decommissioned Structure 25.
 An incredible mix of perfectly usable artifacts was loaded into this pit structure just prior to setting it on fire.